 Virtual Scavenger Hunt Prizes

-If you’re doing this as a fun little competition, it’s always fun to include a virtual prize for the winner, or maybe even top three!
+If you’re doing this as a fun little competition, it’s always fun to include a virtual prize for the winner or winning team, or maybe even top three!
 Here are a couple of virtual prizes that I think would be a hit with teams!

 - Electronic gift cards – since no one is shopping in stores right now, give an electronic gift card for some online shopping.
 Amazon is always a hit!